-No. Completion of a genealogy course is not necessary to create family trees.
+Completion of a genealogy course is not necessary to create family trees.
 Many people create their family’s history without formal genealogist qualifications or even prior study in genealogy.
-Your average genealogist is an information soak, and while they may have no formal qualifications, they do have good research skills and are continually learning.
-Where you should undertake a genealogy course, is, if you intend to do paid work for other people.
-They are going to want their family history presented in a detailed professional format, with the knowledge that you are a competent genealogist with broad experience across many sources and areas.
+Your average genealogist is an information soak, and while they may not have formal qualifications, they do have good research skills and are continually learning.

-Earning income from your genealogy hobby is a different breed of dog.
+To earn income from your genealogy hobby is a different kettle of fish.

-The qualifications required range from certificate courses to university degrees.
+The qualifications can range from certificate courses to university degrees.

 What Genealogy Courses are Available